Switchful Logo

 Rapidly improving customer service scores

-The Xfinity internet customer experience is kind of a mixed bag.
+The Xfinity internet customer experience is a mixed bag.
 On the one hand, you have reliable service, with the option for unlimited data if you want it.
-This makes for a great day-to-day experience.
+This makes for a great day-to-day experience with Xfinity.

 On the other hand, Xfinity internet has a spotty customer service track record.
-Technically, it ranks above average on customer surveys (4).
-That said, we all remember the memes from a few years ago.
-While customer service seems to be improving (based on survey scores, at least), not everyone has a great experience, and we still see a lot of complaints about billing issues and miscommunication between the company and the techs it hires.
+It ranks above average on customer surveys (4).
+While customer service seems to be above average, not everyone has a great experience, and we've seen some complaints about billing issues and miscommunication between the company and their technicians.

 If you need to connect with the company, we recommend using its customer service portal and downloading the Xfinity app first before trying to reach reps by phone.